Beyonce Celebrated Black Culture With Her Extravagant Coachella Set

 How much is too much?

-When it comes to Beyonce, I’m not sure what the upper limit, or even if there is one.
-Her extravagant Coachella set certainly would have approached it, were she anyone other than Beyonce.
+When it comes to Beyonce, I’m not sure what the upper limit is, or if there even is one.
+Her extravagant Coachella set certainly would have approached was she anyone other than Beyonce.
 But because she is Beyonce, and because it was Coachella, somehow, it seemed that no matter how much she did, how much more happened during her epic, genre-spanning set, it was not enough.
 Like Jell-O, it seems there is always room for more Beyonce.

 Sorority jackets, baton twirlers, drumlines, massive brass sections, line pledges — you name it, if it related to a historically Black college/university tradition, Beyonce probably included it, all in the service of a message that has been rare for this festival’s main stage.
 Espousing a directive of unabashed Black self-love and celebrating femininity has almost been unheard of from the headliners of Coachella.
 There have been very few women, very few Black performers, and even less artists who check both boxes.
 Then along comes Beyonce Knowles-Carter, resetting the expectations for what a Coachella headliner should look like, sound like, and most importantly, how one should perform.
 There’s a new standard, and it’s practically impossible to live up to.